AlexNordahl/ADTgraphV2-neighbourset/README.md

 - **getEdgeValue** get edge value
 - **adjacent** returns true if two nodes have edge
 - **neighbors** returns vector of all node neighbors
+- **createdDotFile** creates file name mygraph.dot, size and dpi can be specified

 ## Getting Started